 We kick proceedings off with native rock oysters.
 They were delicious, perfectly morish, a hint of brine, wonderful texture and totally enhanced with the shallot vinaigrette.

 The charred Cornish mackerel, fennel, carrot and orange salad, romesco sauce, toasted almonds wasn’t too shabby either.
-The dish just worked so well, the citrus cutting into the oily fish, the fennel providing a beautiful fresh aniseed dose, with that sweet creamy romesco and almond crunch.
-A prefect balance of texture and flavour – a steal at 12 quid.
+The dish just worked so well, the citrus cutting into the oily fish, the fennel providing a beautiful fresh aniseed lick, with that sweet creamy romesco balancing things out.
+A perfect balance of texture and flavour – a steal at £12.

 Now onto the mains – Chargrilled Dingley Dell pork chop, pickled kohlrabi, apple, and chicory salad, Bramley apple and Colman’s mustard puree, crispy cheek.
 I kid you not this is pork commodity at it’s finest – the sweetness of the puree with a hint of mustard was the ideal accompaniment to the juicy chop that was cooked perfectly.
 Crispy, smoky cheek with peppery, bitterness of the chicory and sharp tones of the crunchy kohlrabi just topped it all off.
 I was seduced from the first mouthful.
 A steal at 24 quid.
 There is one unforgivable ‘BUT’ though as this dish is no longer available.
 Jason, if you or any of your disciples are reading this, put it back on the menu!

 Cornish cod, Borlotti bean, courgette and chorizo “minestrone”, piquillo pepper.
-This dish was delicious, a perfectly caramelised piece of cod with the added sweetness of the piquillo and smokiness of the chorizo just worked well.
+This dish was delicious, a perfectly cooked piece of cod with the added sweetness of the piquillo and smokiness of the chorizo, just worked well.

 A few days ago feeling totally ravenous with another diner I went back for a 2nd visit and made a bee-line (skipping starters!) for the Lake District chateaubriand, macaroni and cheese, braised ox cheek.
 The chateaubriand is thick end of the tenderloin fillet in case you’re wondering, aka the most tender end!
-At 90 pounds a pop this fit for 2 people – you’ll get 2 cuts of beef below per head and wait for it…..
+At 90 pounds a pop this fit for 2 people – you’ll get 2 cuts of beef per head and wait for it…..
 The most unctuous mac and cheese you’ll ever taste with caramelised ox cheek.
-The dish was super rich, super oozy, super tasty – my mouth is watering from writing this!
+The dish was deeply rich, super oozy with cheese and off the charts tasty – my mouth is watering from writing this!